Martin v. United States

 Martin v.
-United States, 605 U.S. ___ (2025), is a U.S. Supreme Court decision regarding the limitations of the Federal Tort Claims Act (FTCA), a federal law which allows private parties to sue the federal government for torts committed by people acting on behalf of the federal government.
+United States, 605 U.S. 395 (2025), is a U.S. Supreme Court decision regarding the limitations of the Federal Tort Claims Act (FTCA), a federal law which allows private parties to sue the federal government for torts committed by people acting on behalf of the federal government.

 On October 18, 2017, a team of SWAT agents of the Federal Bureau of Investigation raided the home of Trina Martin, her partner at the time Toi Cliatt, and Martin's 7-year-old son.
 The agents forcefully entered the house with guns drawn using a battering ram and flash grenades.
 After handcuffing Cliatt and questioning him, the agents realized they had entered the wrong house by mistake.
 They had intended to arrest a suspected gang member who lived nearby.

 In 2019, Martin and Cliatt sued the federal government under the FTCA for the wrong-house raid.
 A federal judge initially dismissed the case, and the U.S. Court of Appeals for the Eleventh Circuit upheld that dismissal, holding that the FTCA's "discretionary-function exception", as well as the Constitution's Supremacy Clause, prevents Martin and Cliatt from bringing their claims under the FTCA.
 The Supreme Court granted certiorari on January 27, 2025.
 The court heard oral arguments on April 29, 2025.
-The Supreme Court ruled unanimously for the petitioner, and the decision was remanded and vacated.
+In a unanimous (9–0) decision authored by Justice Neil Gorsuch, the Supreme Court vacated the decision of the Eleventh Circuit and remanded the case for further proceedings.

 Background

 Federal Tort Claims Act

 The doctrine of sovereign immunity ordinarily prevents private individuals from suing the United States federal government, except in cases where Congress allows the federal government to be sued.
 In 1946, Congress enacted the Federal Tort Claims Act (FTCA) to allow private persons to sue the federal government in cases where a government employee commits a tort (a civil wrong) "while acting within the scope of" their position in the government.

-The FTCA has a number of exceptions, however, one of which is called the "discretionary function exception", which prevents the FTCA from being used to sue the government when the claims are "based on an employee's performance or failure to perform 'a discretionary function or duty ... whether or not the discretion involved be abused.'"
+The FTCA has a number of exceptions, however, one of which is called the "discretionary function exception".
+This exception prevents the federal government from being sued over decisions that involve a federal employee's "discretionary function or duty", regardless of whether that discretion was exercised abusively.
 According to the Harvard Law Review, lower courts have applied a broad interpretation of this exception, allowing the government to succeed in invoking it to dismiss "nearly seventy-five percent of claims".
 At the same time, however, the FTCA has a provision called the "law-enforcement proviso", which specifically allows for persons to sue the government for "claims arising out of 'assault, battery, false imprisonment, false arrest, abuse of process, or malicious prosecution' committed by federal law-enforcement officers".